Hello, and welcome to Inboxdollar.co Review.

 - Cash-Out – using PayPal, Venmo, CashApp …

-If you sign up, here is how the Inboxdollar.co dashboard (or platform) looks like.
+If you sign up, here is what the Inboxdollar.co dashboard (or platform) looks like.

 Exactly the same thing as already reviewed scams (Tap2Earn, CloutBucks, PaidLeaf, or Social Bounty).

-You have a menu on the left-hand side, some notification in the middle, your referral link, and at the bottom ways how you can share this scam on social media.
+You have a menu on the left-hand side, some notifications in the middle, your referral link, and at the bottom ways how you can share this scam on social media.

 We have covered quite a lot about this website.
 It is obvious it is a scam.